-Russian TV is dominated by channels that are either run directly by the state or owned by companies with close links to the Kremlin.
-The government controls Channel One and Russia One - two of the three main federal channels - while state-controlled energy giant Gazprom owns NTV.
-Critics say independent reporting has suffered as a result.
+The top national TV networks are either state-run or owned by companies with close links to the Kremlin.
+The government controls Channel One and Rossiya 1 - the leading channels - while state-run energy giant Gazprom owns NTV.

 Russian journalists run the risk of attack and even murder if they delve too deeply into sensitive subjects such as corruption, organised crime or rights abuses.
 Russia is a regular target for criticism and condemnation from media freedom watchdogs.

-- Komsomolskaya Pravda - mass circulation, left-leaning daily, controlled by energy group YeSN
+- Komsomolskaya Pravda - mass circulation, pro-Kremlin tabloid

 - Kommersant - daily, business-orientated, controlled by steel tycoon Alisher Usmanov